Nearly four thousand years before

 - Haazen is ONLY destroying the Jedi Knighthood and taking over the Republic to further spit on Barrison's grave.

-- The Crucible gleefully admits that they no longer have a purpose for their crimes, but do it anyway.
+- With the old Sith Empire being long gone, the Crucible gleefully admits that they no longer have a purpose for their crimes, but do it anyway.

 - Genre Blind: Apparently, none of the Jedi Covenant are familiar with the concept of a Self-Fulfilling Prophecy and fall into a pretty classic example of it.

 - Gilligan Cut: Gryph says that his false trail is just a temporary one because Zayne's masters will be way too smart to actually follow it into the Undercity.
 The very next page?
 Raana Tey chopping up rakghouls.

 - Good Parents: The Carricks.
 Zayne's mum is seen in a flashback expressing worry over her son's future and safety in the Order.
 When Zayne runs into his father later, there's no explanation needed—none of the family believed the charges against him for a second.

 - Green-Eyed Monster: Haazen murders Barrison Draay solely out of jealousy over the man's wealth, power, and luck with women.

 - Guile Hero: Gryph, though initially light on the heroism.
 Zayne eventually develops into one under his tutelage.